wojciech-wator/fe-intern-test/README.md

 4. After you finish, commit and push your changes to your fork and create pull request of your changes to our repository.

 ## If you want to use local server
-1. Fork [this](https://github.com/codewise/fe-intern-test-api) repository.
+1. Clone [this](https://github.com/codewise/fe-intern-test-api) repository.
 It contains server files.
 2. Install project dependencies with ```npm install``` command.
 3. Run server project with ```npm run start``` command.
 4. Your data is available at your local endpoint: ```localhost:3000/photos```

+## In case of any questions you can ask us any time

 # Good luck!